 The highlight of our calendar isn’t the candy (ok, some days the kids might think the highlight is the candy).
 I also add a note in the box for most days with something small we’ll do that day to celebrate the season.

-Advent Calendar: Opportunities to Give Back
+Advent Calendars 2020: Opportunities to Give Back

 Here’s the part where I do more than shovel sugar into my kids.
 As I create my list of daily advent notes, I pull from several strategic categories, and one focuses on giving rather than getting.
 The notes might say: